Source: Hulton Archive / Getty

 Hughes died May 22, 1967, following complications after abdominal surgery related to prostate cancer.
 He was 65 years old.

 Hughes’ legacy still lives on.
-His work has been featured in films, plays and music and is a staple in American culture, especially in the Black community.
+His work has been featured in films, plays and music and remains a staple in American culture, especially in the Black community.

 1.